RutvikJ77/People-counter/README.md

 MQTT_SERVER: "ws://localhost:3002"
 ```
 ---------------------------------------------------
-Thank you Udacity and Rishit Dalgi for your support.
+Thank you Udacity and Rishit Dagli for your support.